 Badminton reaches Japan.

 Frank Devlin (IRE) is the second most successful player ever at the All England Open Championships.

 Ralph Nichols (ENG) is one of the most successful All England Open champions.

-International Badminton Federation (IBF) formed on 5 July with nine nations being the founding members.
+International Badminton Federation (IBF) formed on 5 July by nine nations with Sir George Thomas the first President.

 Malayan, Indian, Hong Kong Badminton Associations founded.

 4 Madeira Avenue, Bromley, Herbert Scheele's home and IBF's first office from 1936 onwards.

 Frank Devlin (IRE), second most successful player at the All England, tours the Far East.

 The first international competition between Australia versus New Zealand for the Whyte Trophy.